moonchanyong/typefft/README.md

 ## Other Implementations

-[DSP](https://github.com/corbanbrook/dsp.js) is a full featured Digital Signal Processing library in JS which includes a JS FFT implementation.
+[DSP](https://github.com/corbanbrook/dsp.js) is a full featured Digital Signal Processing library in JS which includes a TYPE FFT implementation.